 Wear covers transportation for the Statesman, where he has worked since 1994 and held the transportation beat since 2003.
 He also teaches journalism as an adjunct professor at Austin Community College.

 Weaver is an advocate for transgender Texans and a prominent activist in Houston’s LGBTQ community.
 His advocacy has focused on trans health care issues and providing guidance to local law enforcement.
 Weaver joined Equality Texas in 2016 and is a part of the organization’s Texas TransVisible Project, a public education campaign.
 He also serves as co-chairman of the city of Houston’s LGBTQ Advisory Board.

 Webber is the Josey Centennial Fellow in Energy Resources and an associate professor of mechanical engineering at the University of Texas at Austin.
 He is also the co-director of the Clean Energy Incubator at the Austin Technology Incubator.
 Webber’s research focuses on policy and technology as they relate to energy and the environment.

-Wright is an author, screenwriter and playwright who has been a staff writer at The New Yorker since 1992.
-His book on the history of al-Qaeda, The Looming Tower: Al-Qaeda and the Road to 9/11, was translated into 24 languages and won the Pulitzer Prize for General Nonfiction.
-He performed his one-man play, “My Trip to Al-Qaeda,” off-Broadway before turning it into an HBO documentary.
+Wright is an author, screenwriter, and playwright who joined The New Yorker in 1992.
+He is the author of "The Looming Tower: Al-Qaeda and the Road to 9/11," which was translated into 24 languages and won the Pulitzer Prize for General Nonfiction.
+He also co-produced HBO’s Emmy award-winning documentary "Going Clear: Scientology and the Prison of Belief."